CLASS ID: 3Y801

 This workshop will invite you to consider the importance of typographic principles in any printed or digital word communication.
 Do you create newsletters, posters, cards, forms, web pages and/or fonts?
 How do you encourage and help readers read what is presented in these media?
 What makes your communiqués readable?
 Come to share your interest in the invisible art of typography.
 Bring typographic projects, questions and samples.

 Date/Time: 3 Tuesdays, January 22, February 26 & March 26, 7:00 PM – 9:00 PM

 Date/Time: 2 Tuesdays, April 23, & May 28, 7:00 PM – 9:00 PM

 Mary Jane LaVigne

 Join with fellow writers to talk about craft, try a short exercise, and/or share work.
-Bring paper, pen, and a writing sample of up to 500 words to read.
+Bring paper, pen, and a writing sample of up to 400 words to read.
+Readers will have approximately 3-7 minutes to read their material.
+Please notify the office when registering if you plan on reading.
 Bringing work is optional.